 How to use Amazon Alexa

-Amazon Alexa is the world’s most popular smart home platform, thanks to Amazon being first to market with voice-controlled smart speakers — the Echo lineup — and a plethora of supported devices, services, and accessories.
+Amazon Alexa is the world’s most popular smart home platform, thanks in part to Amazon being first to market with voice-controlled smart speakers — the Echo lineup — and a plethora of supported devices, services, and accessories.
 Here’s everything you need to know about how to use Alexa, such as what it can do, how to get started, and how to use some of its key features.

 Read more: The best Echo speakers

 Amazon Alexa is both a smart home platform and a voice-based digital assistant.
 You can ask Alexa to do things like control your smart home accessories, answer general knowledge questions, and play music, video, games, news, and podcasts.
 You can also set it up for shopping, audio and video calls, and automations that trigger actions and accessories based on various conditions.
 To get started, you need an Amazon account and the Alexa app for Android, iPhone, or iPad.

 - Alexa features explained

 - How to set up Alexa speakers and devices